Vanguard Animation: History

 The studio was founded in 2002 by John H. Williams.
 For its launch, it signed with Ealing Studios a four-picture deal to produce sub-$40 million computer-animated films.
 The following year, Vanguard sold a minority stake to IDT Corporation and partnered with its animation unit, Digital Production Solutions, to co-produce and co-own all Vanguard's properties, including Valiant (2005) produced for Disney.

+The company was part of the then-new "pipeline-free" trend (reported by Variety in 2006) in animation production, where the companies did not keep the talent on payroll and instead were "establishing a team from scratch to execute each new feature", allowing them to secure tax breaks from the governments.
+For example, the feature "Valiant" was produced in the UK in order to collect the tax incentives there.
+With UK incentives ending, the production (for "Space Chimps") moved to Canada (Vancouver).